Astig-1982/Milestone-coffee/README.md

 #### Implementation:

 I've implemented this feature by adding the 'required' attributte to the form in HTML5.
 This was very simple and worked as expected.

+### Burger Menu for mobile and tablets:

+In order to enhance the experience for mobile and tablet users, I planned to include a common burger menu, which is preety much standard in the industry.

+#### Implementation:

+Using **Bootstrap** in HTML5 was the easiest way to implement this feature.
+Afterwords I've modified the color and the position (floating right instead of displaying it in the center), overriding the Bootstrap default with simple CSS.